Wednesday, September 17, 2025

 Officer Anazagasty described how much he enjoyed working with children and how the program builds stronger relationships between youth and police.
 He also pointed out a deeper impact the program created.

-UBCL teams included youth from both Brownsville and the neighboring Van Dyke housing developments, with games held at the Van Dyke community space.
+UBCL teams included youth from both Brownsville and the neighbouring Van Dyke housing developments, with games held at the Van Dyke community space.
 That required Brownsville youth—and their parents—to visit Van Dyke regularly.
 These visits sparked interactions among parents who had avoided each other for years due to grudges, tensions, and old conflicts.

 The Brownsville public housing in New York City were once described